Mosaic profit plunges 70 percent on weaker prices, sales

-(Reuters) - Mosaic Co (MOS.N) reported sharply lower third-quarter earnings on Tuesday as prices of its potash and phosphate fell with buyers taking a cautious stance, and the U.S. fertilizer company said prices may remain weak into 2014.
+(Reuters) - Mosaic Co (MOS.N) reported sharply lower third-quarter earnings on Tuesday as prices of its potash and phosphate fell and buyers took a cautious stance, and the U.S. fertilizer company said prices may remain weak into 2014.

-Shares of Mosaic, the world’s largest producer of finished phosphate products and North America’s second-biggest potash producer, dropped 1 percent to $46.24 in late-morning trading in New York.
+Shares of Mosaic, the world’s largest producer of finished phosphate products and North America’s second-biggest potash producer, dropped 2.7 percent in premarket trading.

-Mosaic in September cut its third-quarter sales and price outlook for potash and phosphate because crop nutrient markets softened after the July 30 breakup of Belarusian Potash Co (BPC), which triggered a price slide.
+Mosaic in September cut its third-quarter sales and price outlook for potash and phosphate because crop nutrient markets softened after the breakup of Belarusian Potash Co, which triggered a price slide.

-A delayed U.S. crop harvest also pushed back autumn fertilizer use, said Mosaic Chief Executive Jim Prokopanko.
+A delayed U.S. crop harvest also pushed back traditional autumn fertilizer applications, said Mosaic Chief Executive Jim Prokopanko.

-He said North American demand looked strong for the rest of 2013, but pricing might be challenging in 2014.
+He said North American demand for crop nutrients looked strong for the rest of 2013, but pricing might be challenging in 2014.

-With potash prices weak, Mosaic might curtail production at its high-cost Carlsbad, New Mexico, mine, depending on where prices move, but is also potentially interested in buying other North American potash assets, Prokopanko said in an interview.

-“We’re always interested in expanding top-line growth.
-At the right valuations, those kind of combinations might prove of interest,” he said when asked about Mosaic’s potential interest in U.S. producer Intrepid Potash Inc (IPI.N) or a Canadian potash mine under construction by Germany’s K+S AG (SDFGn.DE).

 Mosaic, based in Plymouth, Minnesota, forecast fourth-quarter potash sales of 1.5 million to 1.9 million metric tons, compared with 1.4 million metric tons a year earlier.
 It said it expects phosphate sales of 2.5 million to 2.9 million metric tons, compared with 2.8 million metric tons a year earlier.